rofrano/devops-capstone-project/README.md

 Complete this microservice by implementing REST API's for `READ`, `UPDATE`, `DELETE`, and `LIST` while maintaining **95%** code coverage.
 In true **Test Driven Development** fashion, first write tests for the code you "wish you had", and then write the code to make them pass.

+## Local Kubernetes Development

+This repo can also be used for local Kubernetes development.
+It is not advised that you run these commands in the Cloud IDE environment.
+The purpose of these commands are to simulate the Cloud IDE environment locally.
+Please only use these commands for working stand-alone on your own computer with the VSCode Remote Container environment provided.

+1. Bring up a local K3D Kubernetes cluster

+    ```bash
+    $ make cluster
+    ```

+1. Install Tekton

+    ```bash
+    $ make tekton
+    ```

+1. Install the ClusterTasks that the Cloud IDE has

+    ```bash
+    $ make clustertasks
+    ```

+You can now perform Tekton development locally, just like in the Cloud IDE lab environment.

 ## Author

 [John Rofrano](https://www.coursera.org/instructor/johnrofrano), Senior Technical Staff Member, DevOps Champion, @ IBM Research, and Instructor @ Coursera